Faith and the Catholic Tradition

 The second-level (200-numbered and 300-numbered) courses invite students to practice theology by engaging at a deeper level in the discipline of “faith seeking understanding.”
 Courses at this level focus on a particular area of the Christian tradition, namely: the Bible, historical theology, systematic theology or moral theology.
 Students critically examine core elements of the tradition, such as classic texts, concepts, persons, and events while remaining mindful of the contemporary context.
 Through these courses, students learn the skills and methods of the discipline.
 These second-level courses then serve as a foundation for the interdisciplinary “Bridge Courses” at the next level.

-The “Bridge Course,” as the third course in the Faith and the Catholic Tradition sequence (400-numbered), will provide an opportunity for students to draw upon their entire program of studies.
+The “Bridge Course,” as the third course in the Faith and the Catholic Tradition sequence (400-numbered THEO, or CATH 401), will provide an opportunity for students to draw upon their entire program of studies.
 Serving as the culminating point for the curriculum, the Bridge Course prepares students to build connections between their studies in the liberal arts and the broader world for which their St. Thomas education has prepared them.
 A principal concern of the course is to guide students toward experiencing a sense of vocation in their professional, familial, and social lives.
 Because no single type of course can be expected to address all such areas, students will be offered three different types of bridge courses exploring different aspects of the broader world they are preparing to serve.